 You can find out more in our guide to UK dentistry services.

 Therapy and mental health services are becoming more of a priority in the UK, and once again, there are services available on the NHS and privately.
-Many employers, schools, and universities have their own counselling and therapy services.
+Many employers, schools, and universities have their own counseling and therapy services.

 For more details, see the guide on where to access therapy in the UK.